Module control.mongo

 return (good, count)

-def updateRecord(self, table, updates, stop=True, **criteria):
+def updateRecord(self, table, criteria, updates):

 """Updates a single record from a table.